dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/resource-path.md

-The `<resource-path>` nomenclature is used in this documentation when documenting how to configure a model, seed, or snapshot, from your `dbt_project.yml` file.
-It represents the nested dictionary keys that provide the path to either a directory of models, or a single model.
+The `<resource-path>` nomenclature is used in this documentation when documenting how to configure a <Term id="model" />, seed, or snapshot, from your `dbt_project.yml` file.
+It represents the nested dictionary keys that provide the path to either a directory of <Term id="model">models</Term>, or a single model.

 ## Example
 :::info